Thakshin4/DeweyDecimalTrainer/README.md

 # Dewey Decimal Classification Training App

-The Dewey Decimal Classification Training App is a simple application designed to help users practice sorting call numbers in the Dewey Decimal Classification system.
-It is intended for use in library science education or for anyone interested in understanding how call numbers work.
+The Dewey Decimal Classification Training App is a user-friendly application designed to help individuals practice sorting call numbers according to the Dewey Decimal Classification system.
+This application is intended for use in library science education or for anyone interested in gaining a deeper understanding of how call numbers function in library organization.

 ![App Screenshot](screenshot.png)

 ## Features

-- **Training Tasks**: The app offers various training tasks, including "Replacing Books," "Identifying Areas," and "Finding Call Numbers."
+- **Training Tasks**: The app offers a variety of training tasks, including "Replacing Books," "Identifying Areas," and "Finding Call Numbers," each designed to help users enhance their sorting skills.

-- **Drag-and-Drop**: Users can drag and drop call numbers to practice sorting them in the correct order.
+- **Drag-and-Drop**: Users can engage in interactive sorting by dragging and dropping call numbers to practice getting them in the correct order.

-- **Check Order**: A "Check Order" button allows users to validate their sorting results and earn points for correct sorting.

-- **Gamification**: The app incorporates gamification features to make the learning experience more engaging and enjoyable.
+- **Gamification**: The app incorporates a timer to record users' best times for each training exercise, adding a competitive and motivational element to the training process.

 ## Getting Started

-Follow these steps to get the Dewey Decimal Classification Training App up and running on your system.
+Follow these steps to quickly set up and run the Dewey Decimal Classification Training App on your system.

 ### Prerequisites

-- Windows operating system
+- A Windows operating system is required to run this application.
-- Visual Studio with C# development tools
+- You will need Visual Studio with C# development tools to build and run the application.

 ### Installation